TypeStrong/typedoc-site/guides/options.md

 Specifies the log level to be printed to the console.
 Defaults to `Info`.
 The available levels are:

 -   Verbose - Print all log messages, may include debugging information intended for TypeDoc developers
 -   Info - Print informational log messages along with warning and error messages
 -   Warn - Print warning and error messages
 -   Error - Print only error messages

+## Validation

+Options that control how TypeDoc validates your documentation

 ### treatWarningsAsErrors